Ashwin-1709/advent-of-code-2025/README.md

 ## Advent of Code 2025
-This winter I am trying to learn `haskell` with AoC 2025!
+This winter I am trying to learn `lua` with AoC 2025!

 Happy Holidays!